Quasiparticle cooling algorithms for quantum many-body state preparation: Introduction

-The rest of the paper is organized as follows: in Section \ref{Sec:protocol} we describe the quasiparticle cooling protocol, and derive an equation that describes the evolution of the quasiparticle level populations, assuming a weak auxiliary-system coupling.
-We introduce the modulated coupling protocol (MCP) to suppress unwanted heating processes.
+The rest of the paper is organized as follows: in Section \ref{Sec:protocol} we describe the quasiparticle cooling protocol, and derive an equation for the evolution of the quasiparticle level populations, assuming weak auxiliary-system coupling.
+We discuss how the couplings can be tailored to remove quasiparticle excitations, and introduce the modulated coupling protocol (MCP) to suppress unwanted heating processes.
 In Section \ref{Sec:CoolingSpinChain}, we turn to cooling the integrable TFIM.
 We analyse cooling with boundary auxiliaries and with a finite density of auxiliaries, for different cooling protocols.
-We find that the MCP leads to effective cooling, which can be accurately captured by the kinetic equation of Sec.~\ref{Sec:protocol}.
-Noise is introduced in Section \ref{Sec:Noise}: we examine how noise processes (dephasing and decay) affect the cooling, and show that these effects can be included into the kinetic description without complication.
-In Section \ref{Sec:Non-Integrable}, we apply our protocol to study a non-integrable model, the TFIM with an additional longitudinal field.
+We find that the MCP leads to effective cooling, which is accurately captured by the kinetic equation of Section \ref{Sec:protocol}.
+Non-integrable models are studied in Section \ref{Sec:Non-Integrable}, for the examples of the TFIM with an additional longitudinal field and a Heisenberg spin ladder.
+To check the protocol's robustness to decoherence, in Section \ref{Sec:Noise} we generalise the kinetic theory to include noise, and examine how dephasing and decay processes affect the cooling of the TFIM.
 Finally, in Section \ref{sec:conclusions}, we provide concluding remarks and directions for future work.